 The Federal Long Term Care Insurance Program (FLTCIP) is sponsored and regulated by the U.S. Office of Personnel Management (OPM) and supported by the strength and stability of John Hancock Life & Health Insurance Company (John Hancock).
 The program was established in 2002 as a result of an act of Congress, the Long-Term Care Security Act of 2000 (Public Law 106-265).

 Below is a general description of coverage under the FLTCIP 3.0 plan.
 For detailed coverage information, refer to the FLTCIP 3.0 Benefit Booklet.

-Note: If you're enrolled in coverage under a FLTCIP 1.0 or FLTCIP 2.0 plan, log into your My LTCFEDS online account to view your individual plan details.
+Note: If you're enrolled in coverage under a FLTCIP 1.0, FLTCIP 2.0, or FLTCIP 3.0 plan, log into your My LTCFEDS online account to view your individual plan details.

 Choice of care

 Care provided in a nursing home, an assisted living facility, a hospice facility, an adult day care center, and at home is covered up to 100% of your daily benefit amount.

 Care received outside of the United States is covered up to 100% of your daily benefit amount.